NoXX-Technologies/docs/project-standards/README.md

 - Immutable - No “forEach” (use map or reduce or filter)

 ### React
-- Always use useCallback
+- Always use `useCallback`
 - Split components into View and Container.
-- - View = pure functional component.
+  - View = pure functional component.
 No function definitions.
 No `return` statement.
 - Follow Standard Code organization
   - https://capture.dropbox.com/BFWjvVkZ6UkeIgej
   - https://capture.dropbox.com/CIJYWFH2nbMjjiNE